LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

-.. c:function:: int ERKStepSetErrorBias(void* arkode_mem, realtype bias)
+.. c:function:: int ERKStepSetErrorBias(void* arkode_mem, sunrealtype bias)

    Specifies the bias to be applied to the error estimates within accuracy-based adaptivity strategies.